 ASEAN and Australia

 Australia sees ASEAN at the centre of a stable, peaceful, prosperous and secure region, where all states contribute to a strategic equilibrium.
-ASEAN is of profound significance for Australia’s future, and our strong relations reflect close to half a century of cooperation.
+ASEAN is of profound significance for Australia's future, and our strong relations reflect fifty years of deep and broad cooperation.

 Since 2013, Australia has a resident ambassador accredited to the ASEAN Secretariat in Jakarta.